2011 Hackleburg–Phil Campbell tornado: Tanner, Limestone County, Harvest and dissipation

+Overall, the tornado was on the ground for approximately 1 hour and 45 minutes and traveled a total of 102 mi across northern Alabama, making it one of the longest tracked of the outbreak.
+It was initially rated EF3; but on April 30, 2011, after further analysis, it was upgraded to an EF5, being the first EF5 in Alabama since the Birmingham F5 on April 8, 1998.

+A photo series by a local resident showing the tornado as it tracked between Phil Campbell and Oak Grove.

 Aftermath

-Damage from the tornado amounted to $1.29 billion (2011 USD), making this one of the costliest tornadoes in U.S. history.
-This tornado also had the second-longest track of any tornado in the outbreak, with its path extending about 102 mi across Northern Alabama.
+Damage from the tornado amounted to $1.29 billion (2011 USD), making it one of the costliest tornadoes in U.S. history.
+This tornado also had the third-longest track of any tornado in the outbreak, with its path extending about 102 mi across Northern Alabama.
+Alabama Governor Robert J. Bentley declared a state of emergency in the state of Alabama on April 27, due to storm damage from severe thunderstorms earlier that day as well as forthcoming severe weather later that day.

+Following the tornado outbreak on the evening of April 27, President Barack Obama granted a federal emergency declaration for the state of Alabama, giving federal assistance, including search and rescue assets, to the affected region.
+More than 2,000 National Guard troops were deployed to Alabama, assisting local and state first responders in search and rescue efforts.
+President Obama visited the affected areas of Alabama on April 29.

 Fatalities and damage

 In total, the tornado killed 71 people, (Note: The initial results claim 72 fatalities, but this was corrected to 71 after one death of a Phil Campbell resident in Hackleburg was mistakenly counted twice.) all in Alabama.
 This made it the deadliest single tornado ever to strike the state of Alabama, as well as the deadliest in the United States since the 1955 Udall, Kansas tornado that killed 80 people, until the 2011 Joplin tornado a month later killed 158.

 Debris from the tornado was found in Tennessee, a considerable distance from where the tornado had tracked.

 "Phil Campbell" meetup

 In response to the damage in Phil Campbell, one of the hardest hit communities, writer Phil Campbell organized a fundraising and relief effort composed of 20 people with the name Phil Campbell or variations thereof.
 They traveled to the community from places as far away as Australia to aid in the cleanup effort.
-Many of these people had planned to attend a convention in June, 2011 to commemorate the 100th anniversary of the city's incorporation.
+Many of these people had planned to attend a convention in June 2011 to commemorate the 100th anniversary of the city's incorporation.